statichobanov/stati-chobanov-employees/README.md

 # stati-chobanov-employees
-run in console command "node moin.js example.txt". run with ui by opening index.html in browse.
+Run in console command "node main.js example.txt".
+Run with ui by opening index.html in browse.